Illegal Betting or Wagering

 - He did so upon the result of a trial or contest skill, speed, power, or endurance of man or beast.

 If you have been charged with this crime, call our law offices now.
-We can schedule a free 15 minute case strategy where you can meet with one of our Wellington Illegal Betting Attorneys and discuss the case.
+We can schedule a 5 minute free consultation where you can meet with one of our Wellington Illegal Betting Attorneys and discuss the case.
 Our attorneys will answer your questions and help you with resolving this problem.

 The information you tell us at the consultation will be important to creating a defense for your case.
 We will then talk to the prosecutor to see if we can get the case not filed or dropped.
 Our Wellington Illegal Betting Attorneys are willing and able to take your case all the way to trial to get you a good result, if needed.
 If the situation is that there is overwhelming evidence against you, we will do everything possible to mitigate the sentence with the prosecutor and/or judge so that you acquire the best possible outcome based on your facts.